Frequently Asked Questions

 Information is based on the type of biospecimen provided.
 Standard information for all biospecimens includes the age, race and gender of the patient as well as the quality control diagnosis of the tissue.
 Also included with the samples are copies of the corresponding pathology reports from which all identifying information has been removed.
 Copies of these reports are sent along with the biospecimens with the exception of specimens shipped on the same day of collection.
 The reports for these biospecimens will be provided once they are available.

 A set of basic clinical and demographic information is included with each specimen distributed.
-Chart Review to obtain additional de-identified information from the patient medical record may be requested at additional cost and subject to some limitations.
+Chart Review to obtain additional de-identified information from the patient medical record may be requested at additional cost and subject to some limitations, which will need further discussion with your division coordinator.
 The CHTN performs data abstraction and de-identification only and not medical interpretation.

 The CHTN Divisions are located at large academic medical centers which provide tertiary care.
 Many patients who undergo treatment at our hospitals are referred by other providers.
 Those patients may not receive their primary care, initial treatment or follow-up care at our institutions.
 Medical records the CHTN has access to are limited to those electronic records at our own hospitals, and those records may be absent or incomplete for referral patients and patients who change providers.
 The CHTN is unable to provide imaging data, such as radiographs, because image files contain embedded patient identifiers which cannot be readily removed.
 The CHTN does not directly interact with specimen donors or their caregivers to obtain medical information, nor do we re-contact specimen donors.
 Therefore, the CHTN cannot guarantee specific data elements, follow-up, or outcome information will be available when performing a Chart Review, and we cannot represent the data provided from a Chart Review as being complete.